 The International Pension Research Association (IPRA) is a new international organisation established with the aim of improving the quality and impact of research on pensions and related ageing issues to optimise social and economic outcomes for an ageing world.

-The Association's inaugural executive committee comprises representatives of the four founding organisations ARC Centre of Excellence in Population Ageing Research (CEPAR, Australia), the Network for Studies on Pensions, Aging, and Retirement (Netspar) at Tilburg University (The Netherlands), the International Organisation of Pension Supervisors (IOPS), the Pension Research Council at the Wharton School of the University of Pennsylvania (USA), WTW, and the OECD.
+The Association's inaugural executive committee comprises representatives of the ARC Centre of Excellence in Population Ageing Research (CEPAR, Australia), the Network for Studies on Pensions, Aging, and Retirement (Netspar) at Tilburg University (The Netherlands), the International Organisation of Pension Supervisors (IOPS), the Pension Research Council at the Wharton School of the University of Pennsylvania (USA), WTW, and the OECD.

 Inaugural Executive Committee Members